-Our graduate students have gone on to purse a variety of careers, taking with them the knowledge and skills cultivated in the Department of Religious Studies.
+Our graduate students have gone on to pursue a variety of careers, taking with them the knowledge and skills cultivated in the Department of Religious Studies.
 Here is an update on a few of our former M.A. students.

-David S. Williams received his Master of Arts in Religious Studies in 2002 under the supervisorship of Dr. David J. Hawkin for a thesis titled "Jon Sobrino and the Quest of the Historical Jesus."
+David S. Williams received his M.A. in Religious Studies in 2002 under the supervisorship of Dr. David J. Hawkin for a thesis entitled Jon Sobrino and the Quest of the Historical Jesus.
 He then completed a law degree from the University of Ottawa in 2005.
 He is currently practicing law as a partner with O’Dea Earle Law Offices in St. John's, NL.
 David’s practice encompasses injury, residential and commercial real estate and employment law.
 He also maintains a vibrant small business practice which includes incorporation, corporate finance and mergers and acquisitions..